cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 ## Consequences

-### Positive
 - After this ADR is applied, it will be possible for the provider chain to tombstone validators who committed a light client attack.

-### Negative
-- The misbehaviour verification process requires to copy a lot of unexposed IBC methods.

 ## References